-Dyspareunia Treatment Specialist in Arcadia, and Glendale CA
+Dyspareunia Treatment Specialist in Arcadia CA, and Glendale CA

 Intimacy should be pleasurable, but not painful.
 Unfortunately, there are a number of factors that can contribute to discomfort or pain during intercourse, a condition known as dyspareunia.
-For more information, call us today or book an appointment online.
-We have convenient locations to serve you.
+Visit The OB-GYN and Incontinence Center and meet Dr. Prema Kothandaraman if you are experiencing any issues.
+For more information, contact us today or book an appointment online.
+We have convenient locations to serve you in Arcadia, and Glendale, CA.

 Table of Contents: